Vitamin C (Ascorbic Acid)

 - Common cold.
 There is some controversy about the effectiveness of vitamin C for treating the common cold.
-However, the majority of evidence shows that taking high doses of vitamin C might shorten the course of the cold by 1 to 1.5 days in some patients.
-Taking vitamin C is not effective for preventing the common cold.
+However, most research shows that taking 1-3 grams of vitamin C might shorten the course of the cold by 1 to 1.5 days.
+Taking vitamin C does not appear to prevent colds.

 - Redness (erythema) after cosmetic skin procedures.
-There is some evidence that using a particular vitamin C skin cream can decrease the amount and duration of skin redness following laser resurfacing for scar and wrinkle removal.
+Using a skin cream containing vitamin C might decrease skin redness following laser resurfacing for scar and wrinkle removal.

-- Lung infections caused by heavy exercise.
-Using vitamin C before heavy physical exercise, such as a marathon, might prevent upper respiratory infections that sometimes follow heavy exercise.
+- Upper airway infections caused by heavy exercise.
+Using vitamin C before heavy physical exercise, such as a marathon, might prevent upper airway infections that can occur after heavy exercise.

 - Abnormal breakdown of red blood cells (hemolytic anemia).
-Treatment with vitamin C can improve hemolytic anemia.
+Taking vitamin C supplements might help manage anemia in people undergoing dialysis.

 - High blood pressure.
-Taking vitamin C along with conventional blood pressure-lowering medications appears to decrease systolic blood pressure (the top number in a blood pressure reading) by a small amount, but does not seem to decrease diastolic pressure (the bottom number).
-Taking vitamin C supplements alone does not seem to affect blood pressure.
+Taking vitamin C along with medicine to lower blood pressure helps lower systolic blood pressure (the top number in a blood pressure reading) by a small amount.
+But it does not seem to lower diastolic pressure (the bottom number).
+Taking vitamin C does not seem to lower blood pressure when taken without medicine to lower blood pressure.

 - Lead poisoning.
 Consuming vitamin C in the diet seems to lower blood levels of lead.

 - Helping medicines used for chest pain work longer.
-Taking vitamin C by mouth seems to help medicines used for chest pain, such as nitroglycerine, work longer.
+In some people who take medicines for chest pain, the body develops tolerance and the medicines stop working as well.
+Taking vitamin C seems to help these medicines, such as nitroglycerine, work for longer.